laundromatvn/infras/k8s/infras/monitoring/README.md

 # Kubernetes Monitoring with Prometheus, Grafana, and Loki

 This document provides a step-by-step guide to setting up a monitoring system for a Kubernetes cluster using Prometheus, Grafana, and Loki.
-This setup is configured to use ephemeral storage, meaning that monitoring data will be lost when pods restart.
+This setup is configured to use persistent storage.

 ## Prerequisites